 Below are nine Traditional Chinese Herbs and that have been used for centuries to reduce period pain and PMS symptoms.

-Angelica root works as a tonic for the blood and helps to regulate the menses by improving circulation and relieving contractions (3).
+- Angelica Root: This root works as a tonic for the blood and helps to regulate the menses by improving circulation and relieving contractions.

-This herb helps to promote qi and promote healthy circulation while relieving pain, difficulty during menstruation and amenorrhea.
-It also promotes the movement of blood caused by blood stasis, referring to micro clots in the circulatory system (4, 5).
+- Lovage Root: This herb helps to promote qi and promote healthy circulation while relieving pain, difficulty during menstruation and amenorrhea.
+It also promotes the movement of blood caused by blood stasis, referring to micro clots in the circulatory system.

-Corydalis helps to relieve spasms and pain that characterize menstrual cramps by way of the lung, liver, and spleen channels (6).
+- Corydalis Rhizome: Corydalis helps to relieve spasms and pain that characterize menstrual cramps by way of the lung, liver, and spleen channels.

-Peony root clears toxic heat that can cause menstrual cramps and cools the blood while clearing blood stasis and removing micro clots.
-It is also an anti-inflammatory (7).
+- White Peony Root: Peony root clears toxic heat that can cause menstrual cramps and cools the blood while clearing blood stasis and removing micro clots.
+It is also an anti-inflammatory.

-Motherwort helps to regulate the menses and relieving premenstrual abdominal pain by invigorating blood flow (8).
+- Motherwort: This helps to regulate the menses and relieving premenstrual abdominal pain by invigorating blood flow.

-When the blood is stagnated (due to blood loss during the period) pain, and inflammation can result.
-Peach kernels will break up blood stasis and helps to inhibit pain and fight inflammation (6).
+- Peach Kernel: When the blood is stagnated (due to blood loss during the period) pain, and inflammation can result.
+Peach kernels will break up blood stasis and helps to inhibit pain and fight inflammation.

-One of the causes of menstrual cramps is blood stagnation.
+- Safflower: One of the causes of menstrual cramps is blood stagnation.
 Safflower, in its natural form, helps to invigorate circulation by breaking up blood stasis and promoting circulation.
-It is also an anti-spasmodic, helping to relieve spasmsassociated with menstrual cramps (9).
+It is also an anti-spasmodic, helping to relieve spasms associated with menstrual cramps.

-This herb is a blood tonic.
+- Foxglove Root (Rehmannia): This herb is a blood tonic.
 Since many women tend to feel weaker during their menstrual period, this herb is used to reestablish normal strength in women.
-It acts through the heart, kidney, and liver channels (10).
+It acts through the heart, kidney, and liver channels.

-Nutgrass helps to inhibit uterine contraction that causes cramps and pain before and during menstruation (11).
+- Nut Grass: This helps to inhibit uterine contraction that causes cramps and pain before and during menstruation.

-You have probably never heard of most of these herbs and are now wondering – “these all sound great – but they certainly are not found in my local drug store!”
+You have probably never heard of most of these herbs and are now thinking – “these all sound great – but they certainly are not found in my local drug store!”

 Luckily for those of us that do not live in Asian countries where medicinal herb stores are easily found, there is a great alternative.
 Extrapolents are supplements that contain an ideal combination of traditional Chinese herbs for specific health issues.

-For menstrual cramps, the extrapolent is called Cramp Whisperer, by Balance Blends, is a natural cramp reliever that includes a combination of the nine traditional Chinese herbs mentioned above, plus Thiamine HCL, which can help to reduce the severity of PMS without any side effects.
+For menstrual cramps, an all-natural Extrapolent is called Cramp Whisperer.
+It's a natural cramp reliever that includes a combination of the nine traditional Chinese herbs mentioned above, plus Thiamine HCL, which can help to reduce the severity of PMS without any side effects.

 These herbs, which have been used for centuries, help to re-establish the internal balance which, when disturbed, causes menstrual cramps.
 The Cramp Whisperer tablets are an easy and natural way to help treat menstrual cramps without the need for synthetic drugs.

-Click here to shop our Cramp Whispererline now if you’re ready to finally experience relief.
+Click here to shop our Cramp Whisperer online now if you’re ready to finally experience relief.